litesuits/android-lite-http/README.md

 User user = liteHttp.get (url, User.class);
 ```

-more details, you can see lite-http introduction: [LiteHttp Introduction: Why should developers choose LiteHttp? ? ][1]
+more details, you can see lite-http introduction: [LiteHttp Introduction: Why should developers choose LiteHttp ? ][1]

 ### 3. What are the fetures ?